 - Click OK

-Having a firewall is a popular way to control traffic intro your network.
-Now, it should be said that a topic on firewalls really needs its own post, because this can become complicated very quickly.
-However, it’s good to know that there are two types of firewalls, software and hardware.
+Having a firewall is a popular way to control traffic intro to your network.
+Now, it should be said that a topic on firewalls needs its post because this can become complicated very quickly.
+However, it’s good to know that there are two types of firewalls, software, and hardware.
 At work, we have a physical firewall, whose job is nothing else than to filter traffic.
-This is a bit over the top for a home network but instead, you can use software that acts like a firewall.
+This is a bit over the top for a home network but instead, you can use software that acts as a firewall.
 And again, if you are running Windows or Mac, you already have a firewall built-in to the operating system.